KimLHill/Kimberley_Hill_MSP2/README.md

 * I watched this [tutorial](https://www.bing.com/videos/search?q=how+to+use+google+maps+api+to+display+different+locations+with+different+button+clicks&docid=608010461900771143&mid=0EB559B0CB45BB09ADB70EB559B0CB45BB09ADB7&view=detail&FORM=VIRE) to understand how to implement custom map markers and combine it with info windows.
 * I used this [pdf file](https://www.britishtriathlon.org/britain/documents/get-involved/membership/tristar/colouring-sheets/triathlon-quiz-1.pdf) for inspiration for my triathlon quiz questions and answers.
 * I watched this [video](https://youtu.be/Vg-fEVtmQVI) to learn how to link to a specific part on a different html.page.
-* [w3schools Modal Box tutorial](https://www.w3schools.com/howto/howto_css_modals.asp) used to learn how to write the html and javascript code for creating modals for membership package option buttons and sign up form button.
+* [w3schools Modal Box tutorial](https://www.w3schools.com/howto/howto_css_modals.asp) used to learn how to write the html and javascript code for creating modals for membership package option buttons.
 * I watched this [Code Institute tutorial](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/) to implment my EmailJS functionality.